neumino/neumino.github.io/movies.md

-### The Willoughbys
+### Justice League Dark: Apokolips War
-*Released on 2020-04-22, vote average 7.2*
+*Released on 2020-05-05, vote average 7.5*

-When the four Willoughby children are abandoned by their selfish parents, they must learn how to adapt their Old-Fashioned values to the contemporary world in order to create something new: The Modern Family.
+Earth is decimated after intergalactic tyrant Darkseid has devastated the Justice League in a poorly executed war by the DC Super Heroes.
+Now the remaining bastions of good – the Justice League, Teen Titans, Suicide Squad and assorted others – must regroup, strategize and take the war to Darkseid in order to save the planet and its surviving inhabitants.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HnG4ag3Nkes?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/UzY817VhnQQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>